awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

 1. Use the following command to determine your cluster's current Amazon VPC CNI plugin for Kubernetes add\-on version:

    ```
-   kubectl describe daemonset aws-node --namespace kube-system | grep Image | cut -d "/" -f 2
+   kubectl describe daemonset aws-node --namespace kube-system | grep amazon-k8s-cni: | cut -d : -f 3
    ```

    The example output is as follows\.

    ```
-   amazon-k8s-cni-init:v1.7.5-eksbuild.1
-   amazon-k8s-cni:v1.7.5-eksbuild.1
+   1.11.4-eksbuild.1
    ```

    Your output might look different than the example output\.
-In this example output, the Amazon VPC CNI plugin for Kubernetes add\-on version is `1.7.5-eksbuild.1`\.
-The current recommended version is `1.11.4`\.
 The version that Amazon EKS originally deployed with your cluster looks similar to the previous output\.
 If you've already updated the add\-on at least once using a manifest however, your output might not include `-eksbuild.1`\.

 1. Update the `DaemonSet` using [Helm V3](helm.md) or later, or by using a manifest\.